Property investors can save thousands of dollars by simply understanding the capital gains tax property six-year rule.

 There are, of course, conditions that you need to be aware of that come with using the capital gains tax property six-year rule:

-- Secondly, for the rule to be applicable, it must be first considered your main residence before being rented out.
+- Secondly, for the rule to be applicable, it must be considered your main residence before being rented out.
 Immediately using it as an investment property will disqualify you from the capital gains tax property six-year rule.

 What If You Are Away From Your PPOR More Than Once?